OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 TRIGGERING_ENTITY	The "other" entity in a reactive trigger (e.g., the attacker in an on_hurt event).
 FAINTING_ALLY	The specific ally whose death triggered an on_ally_death event.
 Positional Targets
-FRONTMOST_ALLY	The allied unit in the frontmost position (lowest index for player, highest for enemy).
+FRONTMOST_ALLY	The allied unit in the frontmost position (highest index for player, lowest for enemy).
 FRONTMOST_ENEMY	The enemy unit in the frontmost position.
 ALLY_BEHIND	The allied unit in the slot directly behind the source.
 ADJACENT_ALLIES	The allies directly in front of and behind the source.